yellobyte/ESP32-DevBoards-Getting-Started/debugging/Readme.md

 ```

 # Start the OpenOCD task:
 GDB needs the OpenOCD task to run in the background before debugging can be started.
-It connects GDB with the various JTAG adapters and seems to act as an abstraction layer.
+It connects GDB with the various JTAG adapters and acts as an abstraction layer.
 Simplest way to start OpenOCD is with the following command in a PlatformIO CLI window:
 &nbsp;&nbsp;&nbsp;&nbsp; $ pio run --target openocd --environment debug

 First alternative way is to start a command prompt and enter the command